 - Take notes

 - Make drawings or take photographs

 - Experiment with magnification

 - Try to work out your suspect's actions and motives

-Finally....Sharing your adventures and our #GardentoGarden competition!
+Sharing your adventures and our Garden to Garden competition!

-Please do share any pictures, videos or sketches of your insect adventures on social media using the #GardentoGarden hashtag, mention @Invisible Dust or email them to lucy@invisibledust.com.
-We'll make sure to feature and retweet them on our social media and websites.
-And, if you can spare 2 minutes, we'd love to hear about your experiences in this short evaluation form.
+Please do share any pictures, videos or sketches of your insect adventures on social media using the #GardentoGarden hashtag, mention @Invisible_Dust or simply email them to lucy@invisibledust.com.
+We'll make sure to retweet them on our socials and feature a selection on our website.

-Most excitingly, we'll be giving away a clip-on phone microscope to 5 lucky 'Ento-Sleuths' whose pictures are selected by a panel of artists and bee experts!
+We'll be giving away a clip-on phone microscope to 5 lucky 'Ento-Sleuths' aged 8-18 whose pictures are selected by a panel of artists and wildlife experts!
+Deadline is midnight on the 1st September 2020 - full competition info here.

-We'd love to see your pictures and hear about your experiences.
 So buzz off, and get exploring!